drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 #### Goal of Software Model Process
 The purposes of having goal of sofware process model is to provides high-quality, dependable, and maintainable software.
 Software process model aims to define the outlines of the procedures, actions, and activities needed to create websites , from gathering requirements to testing, releasing, and maintaining the website.
 <br>
+The Agile methodology is the optimal software process model for the proposed academic course registration system.
+This methodology focuses on providing a minimum viable product (MVP) during sprint development cycles and is characterised by iterative and incremental development.
+Feedback and interaction between the development team and stakeholders followed by the Software Process Model , allowing the team to quickly adjust to shifting priorities and requirements.